william89731/home-assistant-smartphone-ui/README.md

 # home-assistant-smartphone-ui

+hey, this is my lovelace customization. if you like it, leave a star.

+thanks for the change of the theme to [romans3](https://github.com/romans3);

+thanks for the video on tiktok to mr ingrid from [hassiohelp](https://hassiohelp.eu).

-i used the vertical and horizontal stack.
+I used the vertical and horizontal stack.

 you need to install: